abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Horizontal composition
 ---

-The setup for composing natural transformations is complicated: we need three categories $C$, $D$ and $E$ (just as composition of morphisms requires three objects).
+The setup for composing natural transformations may look complicated the first time you see it: we need three categories $C$, $D$ and $E$ (just as composition of morphisms requires three objects).
 We need a total of four functors, distributed on two pairs, one pair of functors that goes from $C$ to $D$ and one that goes from $D$ to $E$ (so we can compose these two pairs of functors together, to get a new pair of functors that go $C \to E$).
 However, we will try to keep it simple and we will treat the natural transformation as a map from a morphism to a commuting square.
 As we showed above, this mapping already contains the two functors in itself.

 So, let's say that we have the natural transformation $\alpha$ involving the $C \to D$ functors (which we usually call $F$ and $G$).